 HIRNANT EGG-SHAPED RING CAIRN, MID-WALES.

-Based on an arrowhead, the geometry that Hirnant's stones are based on proved especially difficult to resolve because all measurements are in Megalithic Inches.
+The geometry that Hirnant is based on proved especially difficult to resolve because most measurements are in Megalithic Inches.
+However, A solitary measurement further subdivides the Megalithic Inch to produce a "Yard" of 80 parts.